lord/wargo/readme.md

     cd meow
     wargo build

 Want to run your tests in the browser?
-No problem.
+No problem — we've got `wargo test`.
 Just run Selenium locally, set some environment variables, and you're ready to go.

     WEBDRIVER_HOST="localhost"
     WEBDRIVER_PORT="5555"